NajiElKotob/Awesome-Statistics-For-Data-Science/README.md

 * Measures of Variability
   * Range, Interquartile Range, Variance and Standard Deviation
 * Percentiles and Quartiles
+  * Percentiles
+    * The 30th percentile is the value from the data set greater than 30% of observations, and therefore less than 70% of observations.
   * [Quartiles](https://www.mathsisfun.com/data/quartiles.html) are the values that divide a list of numbers into quarters - mathsisfun.com
 * Hypothesis Testing
 * Measures of Association